Fieldwork and Off-Campus Internship Guidelines

 What is Fieldwork?

-Students in the Electrical Engineering Department and Computer Engineering program have often been attracted to off-campus part-time internships during the academic year and full-time internships during the summer.
+Students in the Electrical Engineering Department (includes both Electrical and Computer Engineering students) have often been attracted to off-campus part-time internships during the academic year (max of 20 hours/week) and full-time internships during the summer (MINIMUM OF 8 WEEKS).
 The Electrical Engineering Department offers students the opportunity to participate in internships and receive academic credit pending review and approval by the faculty.
 To receive academic credit, the internship must provide students with an experience that is relevant and complementary to their Master's course curriculum.
 If the internship meets this requirement, the student may be eligible to receive academic credit at the department’s discretion.
-A CPO Officer will assign students a faculty member from the Electrical Engineering Department.
-In order to register for the Fieldwork course, students must receive approval from the faculty.
+The Career Placement Officer reviews and approves all applications and assigns students to one of the sections of the Fieldwork course (several faculty members from the Electrical Engineering Department oversee the course).

 What is Fieldwork for ELEN E6999?

 ELEN E6999 is a fieldwork course open to MS students in the Electrical Engineering Department.
 ELEN E6999 gives students the opportunity to receive academic credit for their internship provided it is directly relevant to the EE/CE curriculum and approved by the department.
-International students must submit an application to ISSO to receive authorization for employment in order to qualify for an internship and receive academic credit.
+After receiving approval from the department, international students must then submit an application to ISSO to receive authorization for employment.
 Please see F-1 CPT (Curricular Practical Training) for application requirements and instructions.

 What is Fieldwork for ELEN E3990?